 What is value communication in pharmaceuticals?

-The main task of value communication is to create and demonstrate a value proposition for potential customers and to expand the customer base.
-As a rule, the value for the customer is formed from the unique characteristics of the product and its price appeal.
-That all is reflected in demonstration of unmet need, clinical, cost-effectiveness and affordability profile.
+Value Communication in pharmaceutical industry is how a drug manufacturer communicates with its customers (health plans, healthcare providers, patients etc.) to tell them about the attributes of new intervention product and what kind of patient burden it addresses.
+The main task of pharma value communication is to create and effectively demonstrate a value proposition for potential customers and capture the feedback in an appropriate form.
+As a rule, the value for the customer is formed from the two key characteristics: price and health outcomes.
+That all is reflected in demonstration of cost-effectiveness and affordability. as well as the of unmet need.

-The process of creating product value for the customer includes several steps:
+The process of creating so called “value story” includes several steps:

 Creating value for the customer?